Your Journey Starts Here

 Money Laundering

-Negotiations and Drafting in the Entertainment Business
+Negotiating and Drafting for M&A in Entertainment

 Negotiations Bootcamp